aziflaj/aziflaj.github.io/src/data/blog/2026-05-05-handling-llm-rate-limits.md

 ## Takeaways

-If you're not a Go developer, the main takeaway here is to not think LLMs are in any way special from a systems perspective.
+If you're not a Go developer, the main takeaway here is to not think of LLMs as special citizens from a systems perspective.
 They are unreliable network dependencies.
 If you treat them like magic, your system will break.
-If you treat them like any other distributed system dependency, you can implement all the patterns you already know to work, and your system will survive.
+If you treat them like any other dependency in any distributed system, you can use all the tools you already know to work, and your system will survive.

 The prompt is only half of the solution.
 The execution model is just as important.